knime/knime-ui-table/README.md

-# KNIME-Table for KNIME® Analytics Platform & WebPortal
+# Table UI component for KNIME Analytics Platform & KNIME Hub

-This repository contains the table component used by the WebPortal and by the Table view for the Analytics Platform.
+This repository contains the table component used by e.g. the TableView of KNIME Analytics Platform and KNIME Hub.
 It is based on the [Vue] JavaScript framework.

-The knime-ui-table repository is included into those projects as a git submodule.
-It itself uses webapps-common as submodule.
+It's published as npm package: [@knime/knime-ui-table]

 ## Development